Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

-We emphasize that the projection-based decomposition can hold for \emph{any} generic structural change in the factor structure.
+We emphasize that the projection-based decomposition can hold for \emph{any} generic structural change in the factor structure (e.g. thresholds, time-varying loadings, etc.).
 In what follows, we demonstrate how the reparameterizaton can be used to disentangle a one time structural \emph{break}, and naturally lead to test statistics which can disentangle changes in the factor variance and factor loadings.